Teaching Using Video

 |Keep it short||

-Data on video engagement suggests that attention spans tend to wander around the 6-minute mark.
+Data on video engagement suggests that attention spans tend to wander around the 6 minute mark and the average watch time on the University of Sheffield’s Kaltura is 11 minutes.
 Obviously, you shouldn’t truncate your learning materials, but it can help to bear this in mind when considering how your learners will engage with the material.

 Could your lecture be split into smaller chunks?
 Could you make a number of shorter videos defined by chapters or topics rather than a single lecture?
 This approach has a number of benefits: